 Inspection Test Plans (ITPs) play a critical role in ensuring construction quality by providing a structured framework for assessing and verifying that construction activities meet specified standards and requirements.
 These plans help project stakeholders identify potential issues, establish clear benchmarks, and outline the necessary steps to maintain quality control throughout the construction process.
 By incorporating ITPs, construction projects can enhance transparency, reduce errors, and ultimately deliver a final product that aligns with the intended quality standards.

 - Avoid scope growth: Scope growth can often be avoided through proper work processes such as project controls, a well-defined scope, and a solid project execution plan developed in the early stages of the project.

 - Apply quality assurance processes: Contractors should engage in specific procedures to ensure the specified project quality is accomplished.
 Such processes should detail inspection requirements, the frequency of inspections, and documentation.

-- Enact quality control programs: Contractors define the project quality that will be managed during the construction stage of the project.
+- Enact quality control programs: Contractors define the project quality that will be managed during the project's construction stage.
 Quality control documentation should include who is responsible for meeting quality standards and how such standards will be achieved, creating the framework for procedures and practices which ensure the completed project is on par with established quality standards.